 Do you want to take subscription payments?
 Paypal can do this, but they charge a fee and for small merchants that makes taking subscription payments unfeasible.
 Stripe offers subscribing users to multiple plan types, and it is simple to upgrade users to higher plans.
 This kind of flexibility is invaluable, and companies that charge subscriptions for plans such as hosting would do well to look at Stripe as a payment solution.

 Apart from the fixed percentage, there are no further fees payable.
 There is no monthly contract fee and therefore no early termination fee so if you decide to leave for whatever reason you won't be penalised.

 This is where Stripe fails the acid test I'm afraid because there is no telephone support available for merchants so if you have a problem you'll have to use their email support.
 It might work really well, but it's no substitute for hearing a friendly support voice when you really need it.

-Telephone support is expensive, but it's precisely the reason PayPal managed to get such a bad rap in the early days because of telephone support, nay support, was just not available.
+Telephone support is expensive, but it's precisely the reason PayPal managed to get such a bad rap in the early days because telephone support, or for that case any support in general, was not available.

 If you are using one of the more popular eCommerce website builders, then you shouldn't have a problem using Stripe, and the lower fees could save you a lot of money in transaction charges.